-Calling it the Great New York State Fair is not an overstatement.
-Drawing a crowd of over 1 million visitors from all over New York State and beyond, this two-week event at the end of summer has something for everyone to enjoy.
+HEURINET FEDERAL CREDIT UNION TO SSECO OFFIC SSECALOUSE Name Around Clinton South must-see.
+Featuring well over 50 local restaurants serving from all over New York State and beyond, this two-week event at the end of summer has something for everyone to enjoy.